input-output-hk/atala-prism/prism-ios-wallet/README.md

 ## Running the app

-Prior to building the app it's necessary to generate the Podspec file for the Kotlin Crypto library.
+Prior to building the app it's necessary to generate the Swift Package for the Kotlin Crypto library.
 For this navigate to the `prism-kotlin-sdk` directory on the Terminal and run th following command:
 ```
-$ ./gradlew podspec
+$ ./gradlew :crypto:build :crypto:createSwiftPackage
 ```
-Then navigate to the `prism-ios-wallet` directory and run the following command to install Kotlin Crypto library and all Cocoapods dependencies:
+Then navigate to the `prism-ios-wallet` directory and run the following command to install all Cocoapods dependencies:
 ```
 $ pod install
 ```